Learn how to add your bank and credit card accounts to automatically download your recent transactions.

 - Select Continue.
 Then enter the username and password you use for your bank's website in the pop-up window.
 It may take a few minutes for QuickBooks to connect your bank account.
 You'll see onscreen instructions if your bank requires additional security steps.

-- Select the type of account you're adding (savings, checking, or credit card).
+- Select the type of account you're adding (savings, current, or credit card).
 If you have multiple accounts with the same bank or credit card, choose the type for each one you're connecting.

 Tip: If you're new to QuickBooks, or don't see the option you need in the drop-down, select + Add New to create a new account on your Chart of Accounts.

-- To create a new bank account: select either Savings or Checking for the Detail type.
+- To create a new bank account: select either Savings or Current for the Detail type.
 Fill out the rest of the form and then select Save and Close.

 - To create a new credit card account: change the Account type from Bank to Credit Card.
 Fill out the rest of the form and then select Save and Close.